Draco18s/Advent-of-Code-2022/README.md

 *Day 12: There's no reason this should have taken me this long.
 Part 2, especially.
 I legitimately have no idea why part 2's initial attempt failed.
 Part 1 I overlooked that you could drop down distances further than 1 height unit and rewrote the pathfinder three times as a result.*
 *Days 15,16,17,19: These were just too intense for me.
 Oof.*
 *Day 20: Was playing Gunfire Reborn again, so progressed slowly through part 1.
 Eventually did a refactor over about a half hour that got me the right answers.*
+*Day 21: Inadvertently went down a rabbit hole.*
+*Day 22: Part 2 was a doozy.
+Converting to cublic coordinates ended up not being too bad (but errors lead me to doubting that math and repeatedly checking it).
+Ultimate problem ended up being the position of line 409 and the existence of 411-414.
+I had somehow convinced myself that I didn't actually have to check for valid movement after going around an edge any more...*